-The biographical information below are brief excerpts taken from my article on Benson from the December 2006 issue of Firsts Magazine.
+Scroll below the biographical info for a timeline of highlights in Millie's life.
+The biographical information below includes brief excerpts taken from my article on Millie from the December 2006 issue of Firsts Magazine.
 Click here to order a copy.
-If you are writing an article about Benson, you should check out my "just the facts" section which highlights often published misinformation about Benson and the correct information.
+If you are writing an article about Millie, you should check out my "just the facts" section which highlights often published misinformation about Millie and the correct information.

-For publisher inquiries, media and interview requests or any other questions you have, contact Jennifer Fisher, click here. (email@example.com) Fisher is currently working on a biography of Benson.
+For publisher inquiries, media and interview requests or any other questions you have, contact me (Jennifer Fisher), click here. (firstname.lastname@example.org) I am currently working on a biography of Millie.